Adnan10101/DNA_cloud/services/dnaserver-edge-stack/Readme.md

 Documents how services running in the home Kubernetes cluster (e.g. Grafana) are exposed to the internet through Linode

+### NOTE: FOR PER APP INGRESS DEPLOYMENT REFER TO THE README.md FILE UNDER dnaserver-nginx-conf, WHERE I EXPLAIN THE STEP BY STEP PROCESS TO DEPLOY AN APP.
+THIS README IS THE OVERALL SETUP DONE.

 ## Architecture

 ```